San Francisco Giants x Star Wars Fireworks & Game Show

 AT&T Park Video Takeover

-I had a massive idea… Use every single video board in the park to make a game show - something that had never been done before in the 16 year history of the park.
-To make that possible, we had to sync up our EVS DYVI switcher graphics with our Blaze Click Effects machine which provided numerous issues.
-Delays with our older machines meant that the control room had to rehearse the timing of this multiple times to ensure it all played correctly.
+There was always a long delay between when the game ended and the fireworks show began.
+I wanted to keep people in their seats while also giving LucasFilms the opportunity for a sponsorship activation.
+I had a massive idea: use every single video board in the park to create a game show, something that had never been done in the 16-year history of the ballpark.
+To make that possible, we had to sync our EVS DYVI switcher graphics with our Blaze Click Effects machine, which presented numerous technical challenges.
+Delays from our older machines meant the control room had to rehearse the timing multiple times to ensure everything played back correctly.

 Tools Used